 The use of inorganic solid-state ion conductors such as LiPON, LLTO and Ta2O5 open the pathway to more durable devices, which can be built-up as multilayered film stacks on one glass substrate.
 These novel devices contain transparent conductive oxides, the cathodic and anodic electrochromic layers, and the solid ion conductor separating the latter.
 During switching the processes at the various interfaces play a substantial role.
 Photoelectron spectroscopy is used in order to understand the alignment of the valence and conduction bands at the interfaces.
 Nanometric roughness at the interface, as well as novel nanocomposite materials can be used to increase the area of the internal interfaces and create channels for ion conduction, yielding thereby to a higher switching speed and a stronger optical contrast between the clear and the dark state.

-PhD thesis in this domain
+PhD Thesis in this domain:

-Bouvard, Coatings with tailored electronic and optical properties for advanced glazing, EPFL PhD Thesis No. 9199, thesis director Prof. J.-L. Scartezzini, codirector A. Schüler (2019)
+O. Bouvard, Coatings with tailored electronic and optical properties for advanced glazing, EPFL PhD Thesis No. 9199, thesis director Prof. J.-L. Scartezzini, codirector A. Schüler (2019)

 [BOU2021] Bouvard O., Burnier L., Lagier M., Schüler A., Strong coloration of nanoporous tungsten oxides by in-vacuo lithiation for all-solid-state electrochromic devices, Thin Solid Films, 2021, 730, 138700. https://doi.org/10.1016/j.tsf.2021.138700